-At 31 March 2014, the Net Asset Value per share of the Company was 79.9 pence, an increase of 3.8 per cent over the quarter and a total return of 5.4 per cent.
-The Company’s property portfolio increased in value by 2.0 per cent on a like for like basis.
-The value of the portfolio stood at £281.5 million following two property sales in the quarter.
-The portfolio produced an income yield of 1.8 per cent, which together with capital growth of 1.9 per cent delivered a total return of 3.7 per cent over the quarter.
+At 30 September 2014, the Net Asset Value per share of the Company was 87.1 pence, an increase of 4.4 per cent over the quarter.
+The Company’s property portfolio increased in value by 3.0 per cent on a like for like basis.
+The value of the portfolio stood at £312.3 million following two property sales and one purchase in the quarter.
+The portfolio produced an income yield of 1.4 per cent, which together with a capital growth of 3.0 per cent after taking account of transaction costs delivered a total return of 4.4 per cent over the quarter.

-Offices produced the largest contribution to performance returning 4.8 per cent.
-Rest of UK offices delivered 5.5 per cent and West End offices 4.9 per cent.
-Industrial property returned 3.9 per cent but returns from retail property lagged delivering 2.8 per cent.
+The Company’s industrial properties produced the largest contribution to performance returning 5.7 per cent.
+Rest of UK offices delivered 8.4 per cent and West End offices 5.3 per cent.
+Retail property lagged delivering 3.0 per cent overall.

 The value of shares and the income from them is not guaranteed and can fall as well as rise due to stock market movements.
 Past performance is not a guide to future performance.
 When you sell your shares, you might get back less than you originally invested.
 If markets fall, gearing can magnify the negative impact on performance.
 A fund investing in a specific country carries a greater risk than a fund diversified across a range of countries.
 The value of property related securities are likely to reflect valuations determined by professional valuers.
 Such valuations are the opinion of valuers at a particular point in time and are likely to be revised.
 Property and property related assets can sometimes be illiquid.